todo-make-username/php-data-object-utilities/README.md

 </div>

+## Message from the Author
+This project is fully functional and stable.
+It is only in the `alpha` state while I add extra attributes.
+If a feature request is made in Github Issues, not by me, to move it to v1.0.0, I'll finish my current task then move that to v1.0.0 for everyone.
+Enjoy!

 ## Why use this?
-This library can be fairly powerful as it automates many repetitive tasks that we all encounter in modern PHP.
-A lot of major PHP features use associative arrays that may or may not be in the correct data type. ***I'm looking at you $_POST.
-DB query results are also array centric.***

-This was from the days of old when everything was an array.
-In this era of strict typing and cleaner PHP, we have been moving on from our over-reliance of arrays and migrating to more structured data objects with defined properties.

-That is the niche that this project was built for.
+This library is designed to increase reusability and eliminate many of the repetitive tasks that comes from working with data in PHP.
+This is done by moving much of the data processing and data validation logic into reusable PHP8 attributes.
+The helpers then take the object and process the attributes on each property which removes a lot of the boilerplate code that is normally needed when processing data.

+If you are always working with associative arrays and would like to use properly typed objects instead, this is the library for you.

+**There are 4 main actions this library was designed to help with:**
+1. Hydrate an object's public properties using an associative array of data.
+	* Hydration attributes can act as chainable setter methods that can use the incoming data to assign the object's property something different.
+	* For example, when the attribute `#[JsonDecode(true)]` is used on a property, it will expect a json string during hydration and then parses it, then return an array instead.
+2. While hydrating an object, the values from the array will be automatically converted to the property's type.
+	* This can be turned off if desired.
+3. Clean up an object's values using altering attributes.
+	* Things like automatically running `trim`, or `str_replace` on a handful of properties only requires you to add the corresponding attribute to the desired properties on the object.
+	* These attributes are called `tailor attributes` in this library.
+4. Validate an object's properties using validation attributes.
+	* For example, you can set up an attribute that checks if the value of a property matches a regex pattern, or that the value must pass an `!empty` check.

 #### Common Use Cases:
 * Typing and validating form data.
-* DB Mappers.
+* Simple DB Mappers.
 * APIs.
-* Basically anything that has an array that would be better off as an object.
+* Basically anything that has an array that would be better off as a typed object.

 Did I mention that this library is fully extendable?
 You don't need to use any of my pre-made attributes.
 You can easily add your own hydration/tailor/validation attributes.
 As long as they extend my base attribute classes, the helpers will automatically pick up on them.